Facebook Instagram Twitter Youtube

 Method 1: Keep Your Current Freehub

-If you purchase the Zwift Cog without a freehub, you’ll need a chain whip and lock ring tool in order to remove your current cassette and install the Zwift Cog.
-(Here’s an affordable set of these two tools on Amazon.)
+If you purchase the Zwift Cog without a freehub, you’ll need a chain whip and lockring tool to remove your current cassette and install the Zwift Cog.
+(Here’s an affordable set of these two tools on Amazon, or Zwift sells a set as well.)

 Zwift walks you through the process: